 Chocolate Coconut Overnight Oats are for those who are short on time, but high on healthy appetite and want a filling, nutritious meal.
-This is creamy, chocolatey and filled with nutritious chia seeds, oats and greek yoghurt.
+This is creamy, chocolatey and filled with nutritious chia seeds, oats and Greek yogurt.

 I'm a pretty boring breakfast eater.
 I need my whole wheat bread!
 It's just too much hassle to think of something to eat when you're practically a hungry zombie.
 I'm also not one of those who can suffice with a smoothie and call it breakfast.
 That's more of an in-between-snack, in my opinion.
 So we need filling breakfasts such as bread, porridge or oatmeal.